A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\textsc{Catalan 1872} and \textsc{Candido 1908} claim that equation \eqref{E:Eul1763-1} dates from 1760 and/or 1761.
+\hyperref[Cat1872]{\textsc{Catalan 1872}} and \hyperref[Can1908]{\textsc{Candido 1908}} claim that equation \eqref{E:Eul1763-1} dates from 1760 and/or 1761.
 These citations allude to the years covered by the journal volume, not its publication date.
-A note at The Euler Archive , \url{http://eulerarchive.maa.org/}, states: ``According to C. G. J. Jacobi , a treatise with this title was read to the Berlin Academy on July 20, 1758.
-According to the records, it was presented to the St. Petersburg Academy on October 15, 1759."
+A note at \href{https://scholarlycommons.pacific.edu/euler-works/275/}{The Euler Archive} states: ``According to Jacobi , a treatise with this title was read to the Berlin Academy on July 20, 1758.
+According to St. Petersburg Academy records, it was presented to that Academy on October 15, 1759."